 Toggle: English / Spanish

-Cystinuria is a condition passed down through families in which stones made from an amino acid called cystine form in the kidney, ureter, and bladder.
+Cystinuria is a rare condition in which stones made from an amino acid called cystine form in the kidney, ureter, and bladder.
+The condition is passed down through families.

 See also: Nephrolithiasis